Family-friendly policies increase women’s labor

 Despite major efforts at equal pay legislation,

-gender pay inequality still exists in the developed economies.
-How can this
+gender pay inequality still exists—how can this be put right?

 Despite equal pay legislation dating back 50